 The COVID-19 vaccines provide many important benefits like increased protection against the virus and getting our country back to a more normal way of life.
 Once you get vaccinated, what does this mean for mask-wearing, travel, social gatherings, herd immunity, and more?
 Drs.
 Maryrose Laguio-Vila and Robert Mayo provide their insight.

-Mask-wearing, hand hygiene, avoiding gatherings, and physical distancing are still important even for those who have received two doses of the vaccine.
+Mask-wearing, hand hygiene, avoiding gatherings, and physical distancing are still important to do in public, if you're gathering with a group from more than one household or if you're visiting someone who is high-risk, even for those who have received two doses of the vaccine.
+There are new guidelines from the Centers for Disease Control for what fully vaccinated people can do indoors with small groups.

 The vaccine only helps protect against COVID-19 for the person who gets vaccinated by helping the body build immunity.
 People within your household who are not vaccinated have not reached maximum protection.